-The PCS students are up to some super snazzy tech things!
+The PCS students are up to some super snazzy tech things again this year!

 These web pages were created using the Sublime text editor.
 The students used HTML5 and CSS (embedded and inline) to design their first webpages completely from scratch.